 A person is guilty of the use of a child in a sexual performance when, knowing the character and content of the performance, he or she authorizes or induces a child less than 17 years old to engage in a sexual performance, or consents to the child's participation therein.
 Promoting a sexual performance by a child is a separate crime which requires that a person, knowing the character and content of a performance containing sexual conduct by a child less than 17 years old, produces, directs, or promotes the same.

 Possession of a Sexual Performance by a Child

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Being accused of a sex crime involving a minor is a very serious charge.
 Not only would a conviction impact your criminal history and require you to serve time in prison, there is also a social stigma surrounding child-related sex crimes.
 Learn more about the repercussions of a conviction or plea bargain by getting a free case review from a New York sex crimes attorney today.